Theresa May: Post-premiership (2019–present)

+In autumn 2024, May was named the inaugural Blue Senior Fellow at the Blue Center for Global Strategic Assessment, housed in the Jackson School of Global Affairs at Yale University.
+She served in this role at the university during spring 2025.

+Peerage

+May was nominated for a life peerage in Rishi Sunak's 2024 Dissolution Honours.
+She was created Baroness May of Maidenhead, of Sonning in the Royal County of Berkshire, on 21 August 2024 and introduced to the House of Lords on 12 September 2024.

 Personal life

-May has been married to Sir Philip May, an investment relationship manager currently employed by Capital International, since 6 September 1980.
-It has been reported that former Prime Minister of Pakistan Benazir Bhutto introduced the two during their time at Oxford.
+May has been married to Sir Philip May, an investment relationship manager, since 6 September 1980.
+It has been reported that former prime minister of Pakistan Benazir Bhutto introduced the two during their time at Oxford.
+May credits future Australian prime minister Malcolm Turnbull for encouraging Philip to propose to her.
 May has expressed regret that she and her husband did not have children.
 The Mays are passionate walkers, and they regularly spend their holidays hiking in the Swiss Alps.
 May is also a cricket fan, stating that Sir Geoffrey Boycott was one of her sporting heroes.
 She also enjoys cooking, and has said that she owns 100 cookery books.
 Philip has said that she "is a very good cook".

-May and her husband reside in the Thames village of Sonning which is within her constituency.
+May and her husband reside in the Thames village of Sonning which is within her former constituency.
+She is the first cousin once removed of the Labour MP Alistair Strathern.

-May is a member of the Church of England and regularly worships at church (usually at St Andrew's, Sonning) on Sunday.
+May is a member of the Church of England and regularly worships at church (usually at St Andrew's, Sonning) on Sundays.
 The daughter of an Anglican priest, Hubert Brasier, May has said that her Christian faith "is part of me.
 It is part of who I am and therefore how I approach things".
+She was raised in the Anglo-Catholic or High Church tradition of Anglicanism, of which her Mirfield-trained father was a proponent.

 May is known for a love of fashion, and in particular of distinctive shoes; she wore leopard-print shoes at her 'Nasty Party' speech in 2002, as well as her final Cabinet meeting as Home Secretary in 2016.
 On Desert Island Discs in 2014, she chose a subscription to Vogue as her luxury item.
 However, she has been critical of the media focusing on her fashion instead of her achievements as a politician.

-May was diagnosed with diabetes mellitus of type 1 in November 2012.
+May was diagnosed with diabetes mellitus type 1 in November 2012.
 She is treated with daily insulin injections.